venkys8/UVM-TB-Basic-1/README.md

 # UVM-TB-Basic-1
 UVM TB for combinational adder, 8-bit RAM & Sequential adder <br>
-More details are specified in respective README.md files in respective directory
+More details are specified in README.md of respective directory